phylum-dev/cli/docs/lockfile_generation.md

 # Lockfile Generation

 Lockfiles can be directly parsed and analyzed by Phylum's CLI.
-However since manifest files only specify loose version requirements, it is necessary for the CLI to internaly generate the corresponding lockfile.
+However, since manifest files only specify loose version requirements, it is necessary for the CLI to internally generate the corresponding lockfile.

-No lockfile generation will take place if the `--no-generation` flag is passed to `parse` or `analyze`.
+No lockfile generation will take place if the `--no-generation` CLI flag is passed to [`phylum parse`] or [`phylum analyze`].

+[`phylum parse`]: ../cli/commands/phylum_parse.md
+[`phylum analyze`]: ../cli/commands/phylum_analyze.md

 ## Lockfile generators